 I stood in front of the bathroom mirror and before I could talk myself out of it, I went to work.

 It’s hard to hold a mirror while looking in another mirror while attempting to shave one’s head, I learned.
 My biggest fear was cutting my ears.

 Then I got my handheld vac and vacuumed the shaved hair out of the sink.

 I had to scrunch up my face and squint my eyes to see what I was doing in the mirror.
 (I don’t know why the walls appear yellow.
 They are a shade of cream I painted them a few years ago.)

-I called my next door neighbor and told her to go to the window and look at me standing on the sidewalk.
-She came to her door, at least 10 feet away from me.
+I called my next-door neighbor and told her to go to the window and look at me standing on the sidewalk.
+So she then came to her door, at least 10 feet away from me.